yurimuniz7/My_website/content/pt/home/projetos.md

 active = true  # Activate this widget? true/false
 weight = 3  # Order that this section will appear.

-title = "Projetos em ciência de dados" subtitle = ""
+title = "Materiais de estudo"
+subtitle = ""

 [content]